xlwings/xlwings-server/README.md

    ENTRAID_CLIENT_ID=xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx
    ```

 3. In `manifest.xml`, uncomment the last section and fill in the `CLIENT_ID` (2x).
 You also need to adjust the domain if you're not running this on localhost.
+After changing the manifest, it's usually best to restart Excel to make sure everything is loaded properly.

 4. In `taskpane.html`, activate the `globalThis.getAuth` function like this (requires xlwings v0.30.14+):